King's College (New York City)

-The King's College (TKC or simply King's) is a private non-denominational Christian liberal arts college in New York City.
-The predecessor institution was founded in 1938 in Belmar, New Jersey, by Percy Crawford.
-The King's College draws more than 500 students from 37 states and 15 countries.
-The college announced its impending closure in March 2023.
+The King's College (TKC or simply King's) was a private non-denominational Christian liberal arts college in New York City.
+The King's College was founded in 1938 in Belmar, New Jersey, by Percy Crawford.
+The college re-located to the State of Delaware in 1941 and then to Briarcliff Manor, New York in 1955.
+Following its loss of accreditation in December 1993, the college closed in 1994.

+After being acquired by Campus Crusade for Christ and acquiring Northeastern Bible College, The King's College re-opened in Manhattan in 1999.
+The college became independent of Campus Crusade in 2012.
+During and after the COVID-19 pandemic, the college faced financial challenges.
+The Middle States Commission on Higher Education withdrew accreditation from The King's College on August 31, 2023.
+The college did not open for the fall 2023 semester, but did not intend for its closure to be permanent.
+As of January 2024, the college was not accepting applications for admissions.

+In January 2025, the trustees were seeking "to gift the college, including its charter and intellectual property … to likeminded evangelical Christians who propose the most compelling vision to resume the operations of the college".
+However, on July 14, 2025, they announced the institution would remain closed permanently and begin the process of dissolution.

 History

+Early years

 Percy B. Crawford founded The King's College in 1938 in Belmar, New Jersey.
-The school re-located in 1941 to the Lexington mansion on the 65-acre former estate of Major Philip Reybold near Delaware City, Delaware, and again in 1955 to the former Briarcliff Lodge site in Briarcliff Manor, New York.
+The school re-located in 1941 to a Lexington mansion on the 65-acre former estate of Major Philip Reybold near Delaware City, Delaware, and again in 1955 to the former Briarcliff Lodge site in Briarcliff Manor, New York.
 At Briarcliff, The King's College sponsored the King's Tournament, a sports tournament in which East Coast Christian college athletes competed each year.

 After Crawford's death, Robert A. Cook became the college's second president in 1962.
 The college prospered under his leadership, with enrollment growing to a high of 870 students in 1980.
 After 23 years as president, Cook retired and became the college's chancellor in 1985, a position which he held until his death in 1991.
 Friedhelm Radandt succeeded Cook to become the college's third president.
-Nine years later, in December 1994, the college shut down, as a result of years of declining enrollment, financial troubles, and the deterioration of the Briarcliff campus.
+Nine years later, in December 1994, the New York Commissioner of Education ordered the college to shut down after the Middle States Association of Colleges and Schools revoked the school's accreditation.
+By 1994, the college had experienced years of declining enrollment, financial troubles, and the deterioration of the Briarcliff campus.
 The college had purchased property for a new campus at Sterling Forest, but was prevented from selling the Briarcliff campus in a timely fashion.
 The college declared bankruptcy, owing more than $25 million to its creditors, mostly from the mortgage on the new campus.